-The MSBAL Group Business Continuity and Disaster recovery programs are designed to provide assurance of business continuity in the event of disruptions impacting the MSBAL Group's people, technology, facilities and third parties, and to comply with regulatory requirements.
-The key elements of these programs include crisis management, business continuity planning, disaster recovery, testing verification, and process improvement.
+The MSBAL Group's critical processes and businesses could be disrupted by events including cyber attacks, failure or loss of access to technology and/or associated data, military conflicts, acts of terror, natural disasters, severe weather events and infectious disease.
+The MSBAL Group maintains a resilience program designed to provide for operational resilience and enable it to respond to and recover critical processes and supporting assets in the event of a disruption impacting the MSBAL Group's people, technology, facilities and third parties.
+The key elements of the MSBAL Group's resilience program include business continuity and technical recovery planning, and testing both internally and with critical third parties to validate recovery capability in accordance with business requirements.
 Business units within the Morgan Stanley Group maintain business continuity plans, including identifying processes and strategies to continue business critical processes during a business continuity incident.
 The business units also test the documented preparation to provide a reasonable expectation that, during a business continuity incident, the business unit will be able to continue its critical business processes and limit the impact of the incident to the Morgan Stanley Group and its clients.
 Technical recovery plans are maintained for critical technology assets and detail the steps to be implemented to recover from a disruption impacting the assets' primary location.
 Disaster recovery testing is performed to validate the recovery capability of these critical technology assets.